whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 The American College of Allergy, Asthma and Immunology (ACAAI) [states](https://acaai.org/allergies/types/pet-allergy#section-1){:target="_blank"} that:

-Homes with more than one cat have higher levels of cat allergens.
+> Homes with more than one cat have **higher levels of cat allergens**.

 It's pretty obvious once you think about it.

 In a nutshell:

-Stick to one furry friend.
+Stick to one furry friend…

 ## 20. Get Some Help